upgini/upgini/README.md

 enricher.fit(X, y)
 ```

 That's all).
-We have fitted `FeaturesEnricher` and any pandas dataframe, with exactly the same data schema, can be enriched with features from search results.
+We've fitted `FeaturesEnricher`.
+In the same way any pandas dataframe can be enriched with features from search results.
 Use `transform` method, and let magic to do the rest 🪄

 ```python
 # load dataset for enrichment